Open-Info/.github/profile/README.md

 For the benefit of all.

-Open-Information acts as a custodian for sensitive user information.
+Open-Information acts as a custodian for sensitive user-information.

 Through Soulbound-NFT Certification, we:
 - Verifies anonomous entities ✔️ and